giraffi/giraffi_metrics-tutorial/README.md

 ```
 ## Start retrieving metrics

 Once you set up the producer, now it's time to retrieve metrics from the [Streaming API](https://github.com/giraffi/giraffi_metrics_tutorial/wiki/Streaming-API) over WebSocket.
-The Streaming API returns the results in the [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) format.
+The Streaming API returns the results so-called in the [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) format, each row is located on a separate line, delimited by a line break (LF) and its fields never contains line breaks (LF), double quotes and commas.

 ### Setup the client